 - The benefits of urban green and blue: Urban water bodies (blue space) and vegetated open spaces (green space) are key sites for building urban sustainability, promoting social, economic, and environmental objectives and influencing human well-being.
 Building sustainable cities requires an understanding of how urbanities benefit from and value these amenities.
 My research in this area seeks to answer key questions related to the manner in which humans benefit from urban green and blue space and to variation in these relationships with environment, geographic, and social context using geospatial analysis and modeling.

-- Urban forests benefits: The urban forest provides a nexus through which urban residents influence and are influenced by their environment.
+- Urban forest benefits: The urban forest provides a nexus through which urban residents influence and are influenced by their environment.
 My research in this area seeks to identify how biophysical and human drivers interact to influence the development of urban forests, how urban forest structure and composition influence ecosystem services and wildlife habitat, and how the benefits humans receive from urban forests influence household-level urban forest management.
 In this research I focus on characterizing urban forests using both field surveys and remotely-sensed imagery, the use of spatial models for quanitify the benefits these forests provide (e.g., carbon storage and sequestration, habitat, aesthetics, economic), and identifying how household-level management might respond to these benefits to alter urban forest structure.

 - GEOG:1070 Contemporary Environmental Issues